Tryfciu/design-patterns/behavioral/memento/README.md

 # Memento
-Memento describe way of saving object states and recover object to them later.
+Memento describe way of saving object states and recover object to them later, without losing hermetization.

+### Usage example
+- saving state of document (Office Word like)

 ### Ingredients explanation
 **Originator** - object which contains state that we want to save\